gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 After installation, configure the plugin via OctoPrint Settings interface.
 ![Settings](https://github.com/gmatocha/Filament-Watch-Octoprint-Plugin/blob/master/images/Settings.png)
-* Allowed Deviation (mm): If monotired length is more or less than the forecast gcode,
+* Allowed Deviation (mm): If monitored length is more or less than the forecast gcode,

 ### Pause and Resume Scripts
 In addition to preventing wasted filament after a feed problem, in many cases Filament Watch allows problems to be corrected without destroying the print in progress.
-To do this, you'll need to use Octoprints GCODE Scrpting feature to move the print head out of the way on pause, then return it to the exact same location when the print resumes.
+To do this, you'll need to use OctoPrints GCODE Scripting feature to move the print head out of the way on pause, then return it to the exact same location when the print resumes.

 Copy the scripts below into the **After print job is paused**, and **Before print job is resumed** fields in *Octoprint->Settings->GCODE Scripts*